KatharaFramework/NetworkPlugin/vde/README.md

     <img src="/images/vde-no-ext.PNG" alt="Kathara Network Plugin (VDE Switches)" width="450" />
 </p>

-A new VDE switch process is created for each required LAN.
+When Docker creates networks using the plugin, a new VDE switch process is created for each required LAN.
 When a container is added to this network, a tap interface is created and moved into the container's network namespace.

 ## Advantages
 - Forwards arbitrary L2 multicast frames (e.g., STP);
 - Behaves like a hub, each container on the LAN receives all the L2 frames;
-- Does not generate undesired noise (e.g., IPv6 router solicitations);
+- Does not generate undesired noise (e.g., [IPv6 router solicitations](https://github.com/KatharaFramework/NetworkPlugin/issues/4));
 - You can use any L3 network, even the Docker default network.

 ## Disadvantages
 - VDE switches are less performant than Linux bridges (they are managed in userspace);
 - You cannot directly `tcpdump` traffic from the bridge.
-The solution is to attach an [additional `sniffer` container](https://github.com/KatharaFramework/Kathara-Labs/tree/main/tutorials/capture-packets).
+The solution is to sniff traffic directly from a container interface.

 ## `kathara/katharanp_vde` Standalone Mode